The compiler is built using a tool called

 optimize the stage1 compiler we go to next the stage.

 - In theory, the stage1 compiler is functionally identical to the stage2 compiler, but in practice there are subtle differences.
 In particular, the stage1 compiler itself was built by stage0 and hence not by the source in your working directory: this means that the symbol names used in the compiler source may not match the symbol names that would have been made by the stage1 compiler.
-This can be important when using dynamic linking (e.g., with derives.
-Sometimes this means that some tests don't work when run with stage1.
+This is important when using dynamic linking and the lack of ABI compatibility between versions.
+This primarily manifests when tests try to link with any of the

 - Stage 2: we rebuild our stage1 compiler with itself to produce the stage2 compiler (i.e. it builds itself) to have all the latest optimizations.
 (By default, we copy the stage1 libraries for use by the stage2 compiler, since they ought to be identical.)